 Thank you to all who weighed in on the Preferred Alternative Refinements during the public comment period in late 2021.

-- Having more space for bike/ped facilities
+- The wider bridge would allow more space for bike/ped facilities.